webjames/heroku-wordpress-svbtle/README.md

 I will detail any updates here.

-#### 2013/02/10 - Updated to WordPress 3.5.1 as well as updated to the latest wp-svbtle.
+#### 2013/02/10 - Updated to WordPress 3.5.1

+Updated to WordPress 3.5.1 as well as updated to the latest wp-svbtle.
 I have forked gravityonmars' repo here: [webjames/wp-svbtle](https://github.com/webjames/wp-svbtle) to track the changes i have made.
 Blog post here: [heroku-wordpress-svbtle Updated to WordPress 3.5.1](http://blog.webjames.co.uk/heroku-wordpress-svbtle-updated-to-wordpress-3-5-1/286/)

 #### 2013/01/19 - Enabled email using SendGrid add-on